ThomasMeissnerDS/BlueCast/README.md

 tracker_df = tracker.retrieve_results_as_df()
 ```

+Now from here you could even feed selected columns back into a BlueCast
+instance and try to predict the eval_score to check the get the feature
+importance of your experiment data!
+Maybe you uncover hidden patterns
+for your model training.

 Please note that the number of stored experiments will probably be lower
 than the number of started hyperparameter tuning trials.
 The experiment tracker
 is skipped whenever Optuna prunes a trial.
+The experiment triggers whenever the `fit` or `fit_eval` methods of a BlueCast
+class instance are called (also within BlueCastCV).
+This means for custom
+models the tracker will not trigger automatically and has to be added manually.

 ## Convenience features